totemo/watson/README.md

 Planned Features
 ----------------

-* A client-side spatial database for grouping adjacent edits (e.g. ores) together to facilitate better reporting of related edits (e.g. grouping related diamond edits) that can then act as a target for a smart teleport feature.
 * A simple keybinding facility, since the Macro/Keybind mod bypasses the Watson CLI.
 * Parsing of fields out of LogBlock results is currently hard-coded.
 This can and should be driven by a description of the fields in chatcategories.yml.
 * A 3-D cursor that can highlight edits and step through them in the sequence that they occurred.
 * The ability to filter edits and coalblock results by player, distance, time etc.
-* Rei's minimap style billboards identifying the timestamps of key edits (e.g. ores).
-* Some automatic queries to hone in on probable grief an xray patterns.
+* Some automatic queries to hone in on probable grief and xray patterns.
 * The ability to customise the re-echoing of coordinate lines.